Last Updated on April 13, 2023 by Ellen Christian

 Sweet or Purple Basil

 Basil is an excellent herb to grow in a window box.
-We use tons of basil because we love Italian cooking and like to make our spaghetti sauce.
+We use tons of fresh basil because we love Italian cooking and like to make our spaghetti sauce.
 A window box on the front of the house in a sunny spot would be ideal for a compact basil plant.
 If you want something with a bit of color, you can choose cinnamon basil or purple basil instead of the standard green.